MMP241007/SCCMATLAB-TASK-1/README.md

 ---

-**Note:** This task was completed as part of the MATLAB Recruitment process for 2025-26.
+**Note:** This task was completed as part of the MATLAB Tasks of System Coding Club 2025-26.
 The solutions demonstrate proficiency in MATLAB programming and adherence to the given requirements.